 Noise Canceling Headphones

-The Bose QuietComfort 25 Headphone boasts one of the best noise-canceling systems, eliminating airplane, office, or even city street noise.
-The overall look is tame, but the quality is great, as is the sound.
-The inline mic and remote is developed specifically for the iPhone but are also compatible with other smartphones.
-Comes in black or white.
+The Bose QuietComfort 35 Wireless Headphones II boast one of the best noise-canceling systems, eliminating airplane, office or even city street noise.
+The overall look is tame but the quality is great, as is the sound.
+The smartphone mic and connectivity lets you take calls as well as use Siri on your iPhone or other virtual assistants on other smartphones.
+Battery lasts for up to 20 hours in wireless mode or 40 hours in wired mode.
+Comes in black or silver.

-[Check out the Bose QuietComfort 25 at Amazon.]
+[Check out the Bose QuietComfort 35 II at Amazon.]